 When it comes to cruise line private islands, there is CocoCay… and then everything else.
-Royal Caribbean has completely transformed its private island into a world-class port of call with swimming pools, waterslides, and even over-the-water cabanas.
+Royal Caribbean has completely transformed its private island into a world-class port of call with swimming pools, waterslides, exclusive areas and even over-the-water cabanas.

 But if you’ve never visited before (or it’s been a while since you have) you might be wondering exactly what you can expect during your visit.
 Cruzely has you covered.
 Below we review everything you could want to know, including details about everything on the island, from prices to tips and more.

 For years Royal Caribbean operated CocoCay in the Bahamas.
 The private island — exclusively for the cruise line’s ships — offered plenty to like.
 It had beaches, a number of activities, snorkeling, and more.
 Essentially, it was an extension of life on the cruise ship.